 Jewish Apple Cake 1Rosh Hashanah, means “Head of the Year”, in Hebrew, hence a New Year celebration.

-I would like to extend my warm wishes of happiness, health and prosperity to all my friends who celebrate this holiday.
+I would like to extend my warm wishes of happiness, health, and prosperity to all my friends who celebrate this holiday.

 I already posted my favorite Caramel Apple Dip recipe, which is perfect for Rosh Hashanah, since it contains apples and honey, and it is quite delicious.

-Jewish Apple Cake slices 2
+Jewish Apple Cake – Recipe

 • 2 cups granulated sugar